JamalZeynalov/allure_docker_service_ui/README.md

 This command will create `target` folder.
 All results sent to the service will be mounted into this folder.

 ## Usage:
-You can use my ["allure-results-sample"](https://github.com/JamalZeynalov/allure-results-sample) project to generate some results and try it out.
+You can use ["allure-results-sample"](https://github.com/JamalZeynalov/allure-results-sample) project to try it out.
 Follow the steps in its description to generate test results.

-In that project (and in this repo ) you will find ["send_allure_results.py"](/examples/send_allure_results.py) file.
+In that project (and in this repository) you will find ["send_allure_results.py"](/examples/send_allure_results.py) file.
 This file contains python script to send allure results to the service.
-More ways to send results you can find [here](https://github.com/fescobar/allure-docker-service#send-results-through-api):
+More ways to send results you can find [here](https://github.com/fescobar/allure-docker-service#send-results-through-api). <br> But you have to modify them accordingly to send results with "project_id" in ISO 8601 date format (YYYY-MM-DD).

 After some results are uploaded you can navigate to the application dashboard and check reports:<br>
 http://localhost:8000/